Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/chapter2/README.md

 #### Configure Known Client Applications for service (TodoListAPI)

 For a middle tier web API (`TodoListAPI`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
 However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
-This binding merges the permissions required by both the client and the middle tier Web Api and presents it to the end user in a single consent dialog.
+This binding merges the permissions required by both the client and the middle tier web API and presents it to the end user in a single consent dialog.
 The user then consent to this combined set of permissions.

 To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the web API in the `knownClientApplications` property.
 Here's how: